elastic/crawler/README.md

 This documentation outlines the following ways to run the Elastic Open Web Crawler:
 - [Simple Docker quickstart](#simple-docker-quickstart): Run a basic crawl with zero setup.
 No Elasticsearch instance required.
-- [Ingest into Elasticsearch](docs/ELASTICSEARCH.md): Configure the crawler to connect to Elasticsearch and index crawl results.
+- [Ingest into Elasticsearch](docs/ELASTICSEARCH.md): Configure the Open Crawler to connect to Elasticsearch and index crawl results.
 - [Developer guide](#developer-guide): Build and run Open Crawler from source, for developers who want to modify or extend the code.

 ### Simple Docker quickstart

 Let's scrape our first website using the Open Crawler running on Docker!

-The following command will create a simple config file in your local directory, which will then be used by a Dockerized Crawler to run a crawl.
+The following commands will create a simple config file in your local directory, which will then be used by the Dockerized crawler to run a crawl.
-This will output the crawl results to your console, so no Elasticsearch setup is required for this step.
+The results will be printed to your console, so no Elasticsearch setup is required for this step.

 Run the following commands from your terminal: